phrens/appease/.github/pull_request_template.md

 **Description of Task to be completed?**

-Describe (in detail) what the task completed in the pull
+Describe (in detail) what the task completed in the pull request

 **How should this be manually tested?**